FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/multi-objective/README.md

 The workflow consists of the following steps:
 - Preparing your base case, this will be a fully-functional OpenFOAM case
 - Writing a configuration file (YAML) for the optimization/parameter-variation
-- Running `foamBO.py` in the directory containing the configuration file
+- Running `foamBO` in the directory containing the configuration file

 The [example case](pitzDaily) is provided with the [example configuration](config.yaml) for reference.